section-engineering-education/engineering-education/articles/guide-to-nodejs-event-emitter/index.md

 ### Introduction

 Node.js has an asynchronous event-driven architecture.
-This allows for designs where events emitted due to action cause the listener objects to be executed.
+This allows for designs where events emitted due to an action causes listener object(s) to be executed.
-It has a built-in module called `events`.
-This module has an object `Event Emitter` which we can manipulate to fire/listen to events.
+It has a built-in module `events`.
+This module has an object `Event Emitter` which we can manipulate to listen to events.

 ### Prerequisites
 This article assumes you have basic knowledge in [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript), [REPL](https://nodejs.org/api/repl.html), and [Node.js](https://nodejs.org/en/) installed in your local development environment.